4 Convenient Locations

 Other reasons for a loss of bone density is periodontal (gum) disease, developmental defect, injury or decay and infections.
 Visiting the dentist on a regular basis for preventative care can help to reduce these risks.

 Is this a Common Dental Procedure?
 This is a highly specialized procedure that is only performed by certain dentists.
-Our First Coast OMS doctors, Dr. Massaro and Dr. Skigen, are highly trained in this procedure.
-We encourage you to visit our Jacksonville Oral Surgery office. and meet our First Coast OMS Team!
+Our First Coast Oral Surgery doctors, Dr. Massaro and Dr. Skigen, are highly trained in this procedure.
+We encourage you to visit our Jacksonville Oral Surgery office. and meet our First Coast OS Team!

 Jaw Bone Health | When one or more teeth are missing it can lead to bone loss at the site of the gap.
 This loss of jawbone can develop into additional problems, both with your appearance and your overall health.